AdaCore/spark2014/docs/guidance/main.rst

 Flow Analysis Warnings
 ----------------------

+.. index:: Flow analysis
+.. index:: Warnings

 Other than check messages, flow analysis can also issue warnings, which usually flag suspicious code that may be the sign of an error in the program.
 They should be inspected, but can be suppressed when they're deemed spurious, without risk of missing a critical issue for the soundness of the analysis.
 To see these warnings, run the tool in flow analysis mode with warnings enabled.
 Select :menuselection:`SPARK --> Examine All` menu, in the GPS panel, select the :guilabel:`flow` mode, uncheck the :guilabel:`Do not report warnings` and :guilabel:`Report checks proved` boxes, and click :guilabel:`Execute`.

 GNATprove warnings, like the compiler warnings, are associated with a